lwvmobile/dsd-fme/README.md

 cd ..
 ```

-Finish by running these steps to clone and build DSD-FME w/ pulseaudio support in Cygwin.
+Finish by running these steps to clone and build DSD-FME in Cygwin.

 ```
 git clone https://github.com/lwvmobile/dsd-fme